pocc/tshark.dev/content/formats/pcap_deconstruction.md

     tshark: The file "damaged.pcap" appears to have been cut short in the middle of a packet.

-To fix it, use existing tools:
+Both of these will equivalently fix in place:

     bash$ tshark -r $capture -w $capture
+    bash$ editcap $capture $capture

-tshark will read the file and fix any packet lengths that are incorrect.
+tshark and editcap will read the file and fix any packet lengths that are incorrect.
-For seriously damaged captures, [pcapfix](http://f00l.de/pcapfix/) will try to salvage it by looking for packets byte-by-byte.
+For seriously damaged pcaps, [pcapfix](http://f00l.de/pcapfix/) will try to salvage it by looking for packets byte-by-byte.

 ## Further Reading